httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     sandboxed origin browsing context flag is set, and `top-document`'s origin otherwise.

-3. Let `documents` be a list containing `document` and each of `document`'s ancestor navigables' active documents.
+3. Let `documents` be a list consisting of the active documents of `document`'s inclusive ancestor navigables.

 4. For each `item` in `documents`: